-It is required that the exposed paddle on the underside of the device be connected to a quiet analog ground to achieve the best electrical and thermal performance of the AD8283.
-An exposed continuous copper plane on the PCB should mate to the AD8283 exposed paddle, Pin 0.
-The copper plane should have several vias to achieve the lowest possible resistive thermal path for heat dissipation to flow through the bottom of the PCB.
-These vias should be filled or plugged with nonconductive epoxy.
+It is required that the exposed paddle on the underside of the device be connected to a quiet analog ground to achieve the best electrical and thermal performance of the AD8285.
+Mate an exposed continuous copper plane on the PCB to the AD8285 exposed paddle, Pin 0.
+The copper plane must have several vias to achieve the lowest possible resistive thermal path for heat dissipation to flow through the bottom of the PCB.
+Fill or plug these vias with nonconductive epoxy.

-To maximize the coverage and adhesion between the device and PCB, partition the continuous copper pad by overlaying a silk-screen or solder mask to divide this into several uniform sections.
-This ensures several tie points between the two during the reflow process.
-Using one continuous plane with no partitions only guarantees one tie point between the AD8283 and PCB.
-For more detailed information on packaging and for more PCB layout examples, see the AN-772 Application Note.
+To maximize the coverage and adhesion between the device and the PCB, partition the continuous copper pad by overlaying a silkscreen or solder mask to divide the copper pad into several uniform sections.
+Dividing the copper pad ensures several tie points between the PCB and the EPAD during the reflow process.
+Using one continuous plane with no partitions only guarantees one tie point between the AD8285 and the PCB.
+For more detailed information on packaging, and for more PCB layout examples, see the AN-772 Application Note.